million12/docker-centos-supervisor/README.md

 # CentOS-7 with supervisord launcher

-This is a CentOS-7 docker image used as a base image for other MILLION12 container.
-It is available on Docker registry as [million12/centos](https://registry.hub.docker.com/u/million12/centos/).
+This is a CentOS-7 Docker [million12/centos-supervisor](https://registry.hub.docker.com/u/million12/centos-supervisor/) image, perfect in case when you need to launch more then one process inside a container.
 This image is based on official [centos:centos7](https://registry.hub.docker.com/_/centos/) and it adds only ca. 20MB on top of it.

 Things included:

-##### - yum: EPEL and Remi repos included/enabled

 ##### - init scripts

 Add your .sh scripts to `/config/init` to have them executed when container starts.
 The bootstrap script is configured to run them just before supervisord starts.
 See [million12/nginx](https://github.com/million12/docker-nginx) for examples.

 ##### - supervisord